-- 1ST Violation ~ Student warning/phone taken until the end of the day - 2rd Violation- \$15.00 Charge Parent must pick up
+- 1st Violation Student warning/phone taken until the end of the day - 2rd Violation- \$15.00 Charge Payment must be made via SchoolPay Parent must pick up

 On the 3rd cell phone or electronics violation, it becomes a Level II offense and will require administrative intervention.
-Please refer to the 2019-2020 Student Code of Conduct and Discipline Policies.
+Please refer to the 2023 2024 Student Code of Conduct and Discipline Policies.

-\\ The use of HISD issued technology is not allowed in the cafeteria without permission.
+^{} The use of HISD issued technology is not allowed in the cafeteria without permission.
 That includes but is not limited to student iPads and Power Up laptops.